-During the pandemic of 2020-2022, and a synchronous commitment to caring for my ailing mother-in-law, I was faced with much more time for personal life examination.
+During the pandemic of 2020-2022, and a synchronous commitment to caring for my ailing mother-in-law, I was faced with much more time for personal life examinations.
 It was during this time of reflection that I decided it was time to explore other pilgrimage dimensions.

-It is no coincidence that in a time where I felt trapped within my life's responsibilities, that the simple, pure message of St Francis would speak to my heart.
-And being a life-long pilgrim, the Way of St Francis pilgrimage grew in my heart as well.
+It is no coincidence that in a time where I felt trapped within my life's responsibilities, that the simple, pure message of St. Francis would speak to my heart.
+And being a life-long pilgrim, the Way of St. Francis pilgrimage grew in my heart as well.

 It seems only proper before walking this route, to get to know the saint, through his works and his writing.
-The quote below, most commonly known as the St Francis of Assisi Prayer, or the Prayer for Peace is perhaps one of St. Francis' most famous writings, and for sure one of the few that I was familiar with, from many years ago.
+The quote below, most commonly known as the St. Francis of Assisi Prayer, or the Prayer for Peace is perhaps one of St. Francis' most famous writings, and for sure one of the few that I was familiar with, from many years ago.

-As it turns out, these words above were not actually penned by St Francis, but a 20th century unknown French poet, according to scholars.
+As it turns out, these words above were not actually penned by St. Francis, but a 20th century unknown French poet, according to scholars.

 These words first appeared around 1912 in a small spiritual magazine in Paris, so it is believed that the editor himself may have written the prayer.
-Because of the Great War, the prayer caught on and stuck to St Francis when the words were printed on a card with a St Francis icon (perhaps intentionally, but who knows?).
+Because of the Great War, the prayer caught on and stuck to St. Francis when the words were printed on a card with a St. Francis icon (perhaps intentionally, but who knows?).

-Over the coming years as more wars materialized in the 20th century, various political and spiritual figures continued the tradition of giving credit for these words to St Francis.
+Over the coming years as more wars materialized in the 20th century, various political and spiritual figures continued the tradition of giving credit for these words to St. Francis.

-The words are beautiful, regardless of who wrote it, and for the most part, almost every spiritual organization continues the tradition of attributing the prayer to St Francis.
+The words are beautiful, regardless of who wrote it, and for the most part, almost every spiritual organization continues the tradition of attributing the prayer to St. Francis.

-For a biography of St Francis, the reference I recommend to assist you in understanding his life and mission is The Complete Francis of Assisi.
+For a biography of St. Francis, the reference I recommend to assist you in understanding his life and mission is The Complete Francis of Assisi.
 In addition to the story of his life this work also contains his complete writings.

 Also included in this reference is "The Little Flowers," a somewhat controversial collection of tales of St. Francis that circulated among his followers after his death.
 This oral tradition was most likely written, according to scholars, by multiple hands eager to write down the tales.

 This recommended volume is 416 pages and I was unable to read in its entirety prior to my pilgrimage.
-I did however, purchase the digital copy and dedicated myself to reading as much of it as I could on my journey through the lands where his life touched so deeply.
+I did, however, purchase the digital copy and dedicated myself to reading as much of it as I could on my journey through the lands where his life touched so deeply.
 I continue to read it now, as I write.

 Again in 1215, and only five years after approving Francis' community of brothers, Pope Innocent III, in his reform of the Roman Catholic Church, solidified the use of the Tau.
-Like in Ezekiel's time, it was used as a mark to signify a commitment to faithfulness and compassion, which St Francis readily adapted.
+Like in Ezekiel's time, it was used as a mark to signify a commitment to faithfulness and compassion, which St. Francis readily adapted.
 He eventually used the Tau to sign documents instead of his name.

 We would see this emblem everywhere on the Via di Francesco!
-The Tau cross is a simple thing, made from the cheapest of materials, that is reflective of the saints philosophy and life.
+The Tau cross is a simple thing, made from the cheapest of materials, that is reflective of the saint's philosophy and life.
 You can click on the photo or here for a link to Amazon to purchase this cross for your pilgrimage.
 We purchased one at the Sanctuary in La Verna, the start of this pilgrimage, and attached it to our backpacks, much like the Camino de Santiago shell.

-As for the Way of St Francis pilgrimage itself, it is not easy!
+As for the Way of St. Francis pilgrimage itself, it is not easy!
 This is the most difficult and mountainous of pilgrimages.
 Most stages on this route contain many ups and downs!
 Plus, to make it more difficult, the end of so many stages consists of climbing up a hill into the fortified town!
 What you put out in effort is rewarded with sheer beauty!
-As you may expect, the most beautiful stages, are also the hardest.
+As you may expect, the most beautiful stages are also the hardest.

 Do not be put off by the difficulty of this pilgrimage.
 Go slow, enjoy, find your pace, adjusting it for the elevation changes.
 Your "new" normal pace may be a third or more slower than your normal, especially if there is weather and slippery ascents and descents to deal with!

-The Way of St Francis is traditionally divided into two sections.
+The Way of St. Francis is traditionally divided into two sections.
 The first, the Northern Way or the Via del Nord, from the sanctuary in La Verna to Assisi is roughly 200 kilometers and 8-10 stages, and the Southern Way or the Via del Sud, from Assisi to Rome is roughly 300 kilometers and 12-14 stages, for a grand total of about 500 kilometers.

 The Southern Way is often walked in reverse, from Rome to Assisi.
 It all depends on which city you choose to end your pilgrimage.

 In fact, the Northern Way is walked in reverse as well, especially by the locals.
-The Sanctuary in La Verna, where St Francis received the stigmata is a most holy place, and is indeed worthy to end a pilgrimage here!
+The Sanctuary in La Verna, where St. Francis received the stigmata is a most holy place, and is indeed worthy to end a pilgrimage here!

 Many pilgrims start the Northern Way in La Verna, walking south to Assisi.
-Then they start the Southern Way in Rome, walking north, to once again to finish in Assisi.
+Then they start the Southern Way in Rome, walking north, to once again finish in Assisi.
 It seems to make sense, given that this is a tribute to St. Francis whose main geographical location during his life was Assisi and it is there in the basilica where he is buried.

 The fact that many pilgrims walk these routes, from either direction, is a unique feature of the Via di Francesco.

-Since this pilgrimage is young and not as well established, you will see other starting points for the Way of St Francis.
+Since this pilgrimage is young and not as well established, you will see other starting points for the Way of St. Francis.
 A popular alternative is to start in Florence, walking eastward through more secluded mountainous regions, including a small portion through the Parco Nazionale delle Foreste Casentinesi, an Italian national park, and seeing the 11th Century Eremo Camaldoli hermitage along the way, eventually connecting with Il Santuario della Verna.
 This choice adds six more stages and another 95 kilometers.
 It is also my understanding, from stories from other pilgrims, that finding waymarks on this nonofficial route may be tricky at times.

 The rationale for a route starting in Florence is the difficulty in reaching La Verna by public transportation, so you may as well walk it.
 We did not want to add more remote forest walking days, nor more mileage, so we chose the shorter, simpler, Official Italian route, called the Via di Francesco, that you can access, in English through the link here.
 Although I found that the GPS tracks on this site were outdated, as one might expect.
 For my GPS tracks and maps click here.